2020 – 2021 Season

-This difficult decision was primarily motivated by a concern to preserve public health, and the well-being of our audience, artists, students and all those who, in one way or another, contribute to the success of the Miami International Piano Festival.
+The 2019–2020 season ended abruptly in February due to Covid-19.
+This was a difficult decision but one entirely motivated by our concern to the health and the well being of our audience, artists, students, and all those who, in one way or another, contribute to the success of the Miami International Piano Festival.

 This season we celebrate our 23rd anniversary, a milestone in an inspiring and ongoing journey.
 The pianists that the Miami International Piano Festival (Festival) has discovered have dazzled music critics with their virtuosity and are expanding their careers while setting a path for the next generation of aspiring pianists.